Project Initiation brings together key, foundational documents to:

 Project Initiation, by performing several critical steps, ensures a successful project start-up and gives you a solid head start to achieving your project objectives.
 Not performing these critical steps virtually assures project failure.

 For example, a telecommunications carrier decides to offer a new wireless data service.
 They identify a huge market for the service and the ROI is considerable.
-Unfortunately, their current billing application cannot process data records in order to produce a bill for the customer.
-They determine that a change is required – either adapt the current system; build a new one; or procure a new 3rd Party application.
+Unfortunately, their current billing system cannot process data records, in order to produce a bill for the customer.
+They determine that a system change is required – either adapt the current system; build a new one; or procure a new 3rd Party application.
 This, along with the budget, ROI calculations, and decision by senior management to proceed, is the beginning of a project.

 In the construction industry, building and renovation projects are undertaken based solely on change; driven by the “highest and best use” of the land, as well as consumer demand.

 Here are two formal methods for Project Initiation and documenting the project approval and authorization.

 The Project Charter -- PMI’s PMBOK® recommends the use of a Project Charter as the project initiation document.
 The Project Charter, as defined in the PMBOK® Guide (Third Edition), is:

 The “project initiator” or Project Sponsor is external to the project organization and at a level that is able to fund the project.
 The development and issuance of the Project Charter by the project initiator links the project to the ongoing work of the organization.
-The Project Charter documents:

 According to the PMBOK® Guide, the content of the Project Charter should include, either within the document or as a reference to other documents, the following: